-We are one of the world's largest and fastest digital manufacturers of custom prototypes and on-demand production parts.
+We are one of the world's largest, fastest, and most comprehensive digital manufacturers of custom parts.
 We manufacture prototypes and low-volume production parts for companies worldwide that are under increasing pressure to bring their finished products to market faster than their competition.
 We utilize injection molding, computer numerical control (CNC) machining, 3D printing and sheet metal fabrication to manufacture custom parts for our customers.
 Our proprietary technology eliminates most of the time-consuming and expensive skilled labor conventionally required to quote and manufacture parts.
-In January 2021, we acquired Hubs, a leading online manufacturing platform based in Amsterdam, Netherlands, that provides customers with on-demand access to a global network of premium manufacturing partners.
-This acquisition creates an extremely comprehensive digital manufacturing offer, offering the broadest set of manufacturing services with the help of a global network of premium manufacturing partners.
-Our customers conduct nearly all of their business with us over the Internet.
-We target our products at the millions of product developers and engineers who use three-dimensional computer-aided design (3D CAD) software to design products across a diverse range of end-markets.
+Through the acquisition of Hubs (formerly 3D Hubs, Inc.) (Hubs) in 2021, we provide our customers access to a global network of premium manufacturing partners who reside across North America, Europe and Asia.
+In January 2024, we rebranded Hubs to the Protolabs Network by Hubs (Protolabs Network).
+The Protolabs Network complements our in-house manufacturing, enabling us to significantly increase the size, complexity breadth of manufacturing processes, lead times and prices of the parts we produce.
+Our customers conduct nearly all their business with us over the Internet.
+We target our products at the millions of product developers and engineers who use three-dimensional computer-aided design (3D CAD) software to design products across a diverse range of end-markets, to the procurement and supply chain professionals seeking to easily and efficiently source custom parts on-demand, and to a wide variety of customers seeking to purchase low-volume custom parts.